Romford: Suburban expansion

 The right to supply electricity to the town was secured by the County of London Electricity Supply Company in 1913.
 Initially power was generated within the Star Brewery site, with the supply switching to Barking Power Station in 1925.
 Gas supply began in 1825 with gas works of 25 acres constructed by 1938.
 Following the Telegraph Act 1899 Romford became part of the Post Office London telephone area and the Romford exchange was recorded as having 240 subscribers in 1916.
 The town water supply initially came from the Havering Well, and 1859 a new public well and pump was built at the east end of the market.
 The South Essex Waterworks Company started installing mains water supply in 1863 and had offices in South Street.
 By 1905 its supply was serving Ilford, Collier Row, Ardleigh Green, Brentwood, and Hornchurch.
 Sewage works were installed by the local board at Oldchurch in 1862, with further works built in Hornchurch in 1869.
+Romford Cemetery was established in 1871.

 Governance

-The Romford UK Parliament constituency consists of the Havering wards of Brooklands, Havering Park, Hylands, Mawneys, Pettits, Romford Town, and Squirrel's Heath.

-The current MP is Andrew Rosindell, a native of the town.
-Romford forms part of the Havering and Redbridge London Assembly constituency.
+As of 2024, the Romford UK Parliament constituency consists of the Havering wards of Havering-atte-Bower, Hylands and Harrow Lodge, Marshalls and Rise Park, Mawneys, Rush Green and Crowlands, St Alban's, St Edward's and Squirrel's Heath.
+The MP since 2001 is Andrew Rosindell of the Conservative Party, a native of the town.

-Each ward elects three councillors to Havering London Borough Council.
-As of the 2018 council elections, all the elected councillors for the wards in Romford constituency were Conservative.
+Since the 2022 election, each ward elects two or three councillors to Havering London Borough Council.
+Romford forms part of the Havering and Redbridge constituency for elections to the London Assembly.

-Sport

-Romford F.C., who currently play in the Essex Senior League, is the local football team.
-The London Raiders ice hockey team is based in Romford.
-Romford is home to the Romford and Gidea Park Rugby Football Club, which was established in 1927.
-In 2003, the club became one of the first in the country to have a ladies Rugby team.